Exemptions Policy

 4. Professional Responsibilities

-Healthcare professionals operating under these exemptions must:
+Healthcare professionals who work under these exemptions must:

 5. Patient Information